TheName/DistributedLocking/README.md

 # Distributed Locking

-Simple C# implementation of distributed lock that can be used in multi-threaded environment focused on extensibility.
+Simple C# implementation of distributed lock that can be used in multi-client (process) environment focused on extensibility.

 ## Quickstart